beyond9thousand/meta/readme.md

 <figcaption><a target="_blank" href="https://www.behance.net/842860192f57b">Artwork by YOUNG IKE</a></figcaption>
 </figure>

-I created this blog to stockpile all utilities, links, open source softwares and other miscellaneous resoureces that I either use ona daily basis or consider extremely handy
+I am an artist by trade, but I enjoy dabbling in UNIX philosophy in my spare time.
+I also strongly support practical yet strong online privacy practises.
+This blog is a collection of all the tools, links, open source programmes, and other useful resources that I either regularly use or think are very helpful.

+!!!
+Please notify me of any broken links or website issues so that this project can be kept up to date !!!